websight-io/docs/docs/docs/quick-start/index.md

 - [Howlite](../authors/component-libs/howlite/) library documentation to browse other components available in the distribution;
 - [Quick start tutorial for developers](../developers/quick-start/) to check how to implement custom components.
 - Additional demo sites: _Bulma - Personal Template_ and _No Code Luna_.
 They use a library of [Bulma](https://bulma.io/) components implemented for the WebSight CMS.
-You can use the collection too and build your site without any code development.
+You can use the collection and build your site without any code development.